Film and Television (BFA)

 Liability Insurance for Production: All students enrolled in Kanbar Institute of Film and Television production classes are required to participate in the school’s liability insurance program at a modest cost (through the laboratory/equipment, projection, and insurance fees).
 In addition, all students who are engaged in production are required to file all necessary insurance paperwork with the NYU Department of Insurance and Risk Management before working with any third party, such as a shoot location or equipment rental house.
 Information about this insurance program is published on the Production Center’s Website.

-Policies on Intermediate and Advanced Core Production Enrollment
+Intermediate and Advanced Core Production Enrollment Policy

-In order to make access to the live action Core Production classes at the Intermediate and Advanced level more equitable for all UGFTV majors, students will be permitted to take only one Core Production class at the Intermediate level and one Core Production class at the Advanced level inside the department.
+In order to make access to live action Core Production classes at the Intermediate and Advanced level more equitable for all UGFTV majors, students will be permitted to take only one Core Production class at the Intermediate level and one Core Production class at the Advanced level inside the department.
 As always, students are limited to one Core Production course per semester, at any level.

-This policy impacts enrollment in the following Advanced Core Production courses: FMTV-UT 1053 Advanced Production Workshop I (NOTE: FMTV-UT 1054 Advanced Production Workshop II should still be taken in sequence if a student is offered an allotment in FMTV-UT 1053 Advanced Production Workshop I); FMTV-UT 1245 Narrative Workshop; FMTV-UT 1147 Advanced Experimental Workshop; FMTV-UT 1080 Advanced Documentary Production Workshop; and FMTV-UT 1777 Advanced TV Production Workshop.
+3 FMTV-UT 1054 Advanced Production Workshop II should still be taken in sequence if a student is offered an allotment in FMTV-UT 1053 Advanced Production Workshop I.

-Intermediate Core Production classes that are offered through Tisch Special Programs global offerings and courses in the Animation Area are open to you in addition to the one course you may take within the department.
-The only other exception to this policy will be for transfer students who would prefer to take two live action Intermediate level classes instead of one Intermediate and one Advanced class to complete their four Core Production course requirements (20 credits).
+Transfer students who would prefer to take two live action Intermediate level classes instead of one Intermediate and one Advanced class to complete their four Core Production course requirements (20 credits) will be permitted to do so.
 In this situation, you can request an exception with your academic advisor, with the understanding that you will then not be eligible to take an Advanced level Core Production class.
-This policy takes effect immediately for students enrolling in Intermediate and Advanced live action Core Production classes starting in Fall 2024.

 The Undergraduate Department of Film and Television defines a non-curricular project as any project that is made independently of the curriculum, which includes the course syllabus and the production approval process applicable to that course, regardless of whether or not the project originated as a curricular or course-related project.
 Non-curricular projects are not eligible for financial allotments or insurance coverage and may not use school equipment or school facilities including but not limited to our soundstages, studios, and post production facilities.
 Non-curricular projects cannot be submitted for course credit and cannot be graded or evaluated by the course instructor.